Statistics: 8.9 miles, ascent 815′, descent 451′.

-We left Mole Hill B&B after bidding farewell to our hosts, their children, dogs, cats, and horses.
-Further down the trail, we happened on another group of animals…resembling an Easter scene!
+After bidding farewell to our hosts, their children, dogs, cats, and horses, we left the Mole Hill B&B. Further down the trail, we happened on another group of animals…resembling an Easter scene!

 The weather was a little damp, but fine walking weather.
 We hiked past bean fields and wheat fields on our way to the hamlet of Alderley.
 Alderley, although small, proved to be interesting.
-It was mentioned in the Doomsday Book and in the 16th and 17th centuries was known as a wool town.
-The town’s St. Kenelm Church was rebuilt in 1802, but the tower dates from 1450.
-The Lord Chief Justice during the reign of Charles II, Matthew Hale, was born in Alderley and is buried in the churchyard.
+It was mentioned in the Doomsday Book (1086) and in the 16th and 17th centuries was known as a wool town.
+The town’s St. Kenelm Church tower dates from 1450, and the church itself was rebuilt in 1802.
+England’s Lord Chief Justice during the reign of Charles II, Matthew Hale, was born in Alderley and is buried in the churchyard.

 Adjacent to the church is Alderley House, a 19th-century manor house that was built on the site of Matthew Hale’s Jacobean country house by one of Hale’s descendants.

-After a good perusal around the village, we continued on the hike, soon to discover another attractive village nearby, Lower Kilcott.
-The homes were immaculate and an old mill and its millstream running through the tiny hamlet made for a peaceful scene.
+After a good perusal of the village, we continued on the hike, soon to discover another attractive village nearby, Lower Kilcott.
+The homes were immaculate and a peaceful scene was presented by an old mill and its millstream running through the tiny hamlet.

 After traversing several wheat fields, we saw our B&B in Petty France, Bodkin House.
-Bodkin House was a posting house during the 17th-century along the Bath to Stroud road.
-Little stairways in all directions and uneven floors speak to the hundreds of years of history that have occurred in this building.
+Bodkin House had been a posting house during the 17th-century along the road from Bath to Stroud.
+Small stairways in all directions and uneven floors speak to the hundreds of years of human activity that have occurred in this building.
 Our rooms were very clean and comfortable, our meals tasty and the staff quite helpful.